Ghostty Terminal: A Complete Setup Guide for Modern Mac Development

 By integrating tmux and zoxide with Ghostty, you’re creating a powerful, efficient terminal environment.
 Tmux allows you to manage complex workflows with multiple panes and windows, while zoxide speeds up your navigation between projects and directories.
 Together with Ghostty’s GPU acceleration and customizability, you’ll have a terminal setup that significantly boosts your productivity.

-Known Ghostty Erros
+Known Ghostty Errors

 ’xterm-ghostty’: unknown terminal type